crowdsourcing-class/crowdsourcing-class.github.io/final-project-part2.md

 You should submit your answers to the question on [the simple prototype questionnaire](XXX).

 Step 8: Turnin your deliverables

+The directory that you submit via turnin should have this structure:
+XXX

 Step 9 (optional): Sign up for a meeting with Chris and Ellie